wholder/HersheyView/README.md

  - Click the "**`Show L/R`**" checkbox to display red, vertical lines that show left and right boundaries of the glyph.
  - Use the dropdown to select a zoom factor of 8 to 64 times.
  - Click the "**`Show Vectors`**" button to display a list of all the vectors (x1, y1, x2, y2) used to draw the glyph.
- - Click the "**`Find Glyph`**" button to get a popup menu where you can select a specific glyph from the different font families available.
+ - Click the "**`Find Glyph`**" button to get a popup menu where you can select a specific character from the different font families.
+Note: you can only select characters that map to an ASCII code value `0x20` - `0x7F`.
  - Use the slider and the left/right arrows under the view area to select a glyph.
 While the slider is selected, the left/right arrow keys will also control it.

 Each glyph is assigned a code that's displayed in the upper left corner of the view area.
 This code is unique to Dr. Hershey's fonts and does not correspond to standard ASCII, or any other character coding scheme.
-However, the characters needed to build a set of ASCII characters is available in the set of glyphs and, using a set of lookup tables, the code will display the ASCII code for a glyph (it it exists) as well as the name of font family, which includes:
+However, the characters needed to build a set of ASCII characters is available in the set of glyphs and, using a set of lookup tables in the file `resources/ascii.txt`, the code will display the ASCII code for a glyph (it it exists) as well as the name of font families, which are:

  - Cyrillic Complex
  - Gothic English Triplex